The Tale Stingy Jack is from ancient Celtic folklore in Ireland.

-Many years later, when Jack finally died, he went to the pearly gates of Heaven and was told by Saint Peter that he was too mean and too cruel, and had led a miserable and worthless life on earth.
-He was not allowed to enter heaven.
-He then went down to Hell and the Devil.
+Many years later, Jack died and went to the pearly gates of Heaven.
+He was told by Saint Peter that he was mean, cruel, and had led a miserable, worthless life on earth.
+Stingy Jack was not allowed to enter heaven.
+Stingy Jack then went down to Hell and the Devil.
 The Devil kept his promise and would not allow him to enter Hell.
-Now Jack was scared and had nowhere to go but to wander about forever in the darkness between heaven and hell.
-He asked the Devil how he could leave as there was no light.
-The Devil tossed him an ember from the flames of Hell to help him light his way.
-Jack placed the ember in a hollowed out Turnip, one of his favorite foods which he always carried around with him whenever he could steal one.
-For that day onward, Stingy Jack roamed the earth without a resting place, lighting his way as he went with his "Jack O'Lantern".
+Now Stingy Jack was scared .
+He had nowhere to go, but to wander about forever in the dark Netherworld between Heaven and Hell.
+He asked the Devil how he could leave, as there was no light to see by.
+The Devil tossed him an ember from the flames of Hell, to help Stingy Jack light his way.
+Jack had a Turnip with him.
+It was one of his favorite foods, and he always carried one with him.
+Jack hollowed out the Turnip, and placed the ember the Devil had given him inside the turnip.
+From that day onward, Stingy Jack roamed the earth without a resting place, with only his dim turnip lighting the way.

 JACK-of-the-TURNIP According to legend, the Turnip was the predecessor of the Halloween pumpkin.
 How’s that for roots?

 Pumpkin Recipes – Indeed, over 140 recipes and still growing